 Full-featured Kanban boards for Agile teams

-Kanbanize lets you create more complex Kanban boards.
+Kanbanize by Businessmap lets you create more complex Kanban boards.
 The tool includes functionality to link different boards together, split board columns into sub-columns, and create card templates for recurring work.
 It’s a strong solution for Agile teams—but if you want a tool with additional use cases, Kanbanize might feel limiting.

 A spreadsheet-focused tool with Kanban functionality